Resourcesbreadcrumb separatorAccounting and Taxes

 • Resistance to providing references: While client confidentiality is important, experienced CPAs should be able to provide references from satisfied clients who’ve given permission or maintain verifiable reviews of their services.

 When you’re ready to bring a CPA on board, Found has you covered, too.
 Say farewell to back-and-forth communications and confusing discrepancies, simplifying how you work with your accountant.
 Sharing your Found account information with your accountant is simple and easy.
-They’ll be able to access your account activity, profit and loss report, and tax documents.
+They’ll be able to access your account activity, profit and loss report, and tax documents, and you can leave comments on transactions securely in the platform.
 It’s safe and secure, and you can edit or remove access at any time.

-The information on this website is not intended to provide, and should not be relied on, for tax advice.
-Found is not a filing service, Found partners with Turbo Tax for filing.
-Restrictions may apply, see full terms here
+The information on this website is not intended to provide, and should not be relied on, for legal or tax advice.

 Related Guides